ansys/DevRelDocs/2024R1/acp_24R1_md/classes_model.md

 * **Parameters:**
   - name: Name of the new Modeling Ply.
-  - id: Optional id of the new Modeling Ply.
+  - id: Optional ID of the new Modeling Ply.
   - ply_material: Ply Material (Fabric, Stackup, SubLaminate).
   - ply_angle: Angle of the Ply Material.
   - number_of_layers: Multiplier of this layer.